EliseeCode/theatre-a-modeler/README.md

 * The creation of content by the learner promotes his learning.
 * People learn better through play.
 ## Goal of this repo
-This repo's goal is to renovate the code of the web site www.exolingo.com with a laravel or AdonisJs framework.
+This repo's goal is to renovate the code of the web site www.exolingo.com with a laravel or AdonisJs framework and to propose a way for school to setup to have their own version of exoLingo on their server.
-The original website is writen with PHP and mysql.It is a personal project made without any framework and needs structure to be maintained and developed.
+The original website is writen with PHP and mysql.
+It is a personal project made without any framework and needs structure to be maintained and developed.
 ## Steps in the developpement of the project
 - [ ] Importing the code of the actual website
 - [ ] Choosing a stack for the developpement of the new version